cmikedev/mystic-mindfulness/README.md

 ## 1. Introduction

 Mystic Mindfulness is a fictional ecommerce site offering for sale healing crystals.
-The premise of the site is not only appeal to customers already specifically interested in healing crystals but, also potential customers who subscribe to the umbrella 'wellness' lifestyle which, through various marketing strategies discussed below, can be pursuaded to incorporate crystals into their various practices and become paying customers.
+The premise of the site is to not only appeal to customers already specifically interested in healing crystals but, also potential customers who subscribe to the umbrella 'wellness' lifestyle which, through various marketing strategies discussed below, can be pursuaded to incorporate crystals into their various practices and become paying customers.

 ### 1.1 Deployed Website
 A link to the deployed project via the Heroku app can be found [here](https://mystic-mindfulness.herokuapp.com/).